 Various Berber dynasties ruled over Granada until 1228 AD when Abu Abdullah Muhammad ibn Yusuf ibn Nasr, also known as Ibn al-Ahmar, established the Nasrid dynasty.

-The Reconquista – Christian forces taking back control of the Iberian Peninsula from Muslim rule – was in full force by 1236 AD as Cordoba fell.
+Christian forces taking back control of the Iberian Peninsula from Muslim rule was in full force by 1236 AD as Cordoba fell.

 Subsequently, Spain would colonize the Americas and become one of the largest Empires in history.

-If you’re flying to Malaga airport from further afield internationally, cheaper flights will normally go via Madrid or Barcelona.
+If you’re flying to Malaga airport from further afield internationally, look for cheaper flights via Madrid or Barcelona.

 The main problem with flying into Malaga or Madrid is that there is no direct train link to Granada (at time of writing – May 2019) due to work on the high-speed tracks.